 Drawbacks of Sweet Spot Training

-Another drawback of Sweet Spot training is that people usually spend 3 hours, but you are only spending 90 minutes on your bike at a time, even if you are working at a respectable intensity, chances are you will not have the muscular endurance or pain tolerance to last for 3+ hours and be able to produce a decent enough kick at the end to win.
+Another drawback of Sweet Spot training is the ride lengths usually aren’t long enough for certain athletes.
+For example, an athlete who specializes in road racing will typically spend 3 hours+ riding their bike during a typical road race, but if they are only spending 90 minutes on their bike at a time, even if they are working at a respectable intensity, chances are they will not have the muscular endurance or pain tolerance to last for 3+ hours and be able to produce a decent enough kick at the end to win.
 So, make sure you are still getting out for those longer rides at least a couple times a month in the winter to maintain your muscular endurance and mental fortitude!

 So, is traditional base training dead?
 For all intents and purposes, yes!
 Spending a lot of time on your bike at a low intensity will only make you better at riding slow for a long time, and secondarily will bore you to death.
 As the winter closes in and your training time invariably decreases, don’t waste your time spinning aimlessly at zone 2!
 Instead, include some Sweet Spot work into your routine and continue to watch your FTP and fitness rise steadily throughout the winter.
 Remember to not just spin at Sweet Spot though as you will indubitably lose your anaerobic and neuromuscular power.
 Finally, zone 2 still has it’s purpose!
 It is beneficial for those athletes who are burnt out from a long season of racing, coming back after injury, or preparing their bodies for the high volumes and intensity of the build phase.
 Don’t write off zone 2 entirely just yet…